KML: Using Machine Learning to Improve Storage Systems: 's Architecture

-\paragraph{Inference and training} When stacked together, the elements of a conventional neural network may be represented as a DAG.
-From this perspective, neural network inference means traversing the DAG starting from the initial node(s) (where the inputs are provided), toward the resulting nodes (where the neural network output is produced). \kml implements a standard training method used in neural networks---back-propagation~\cite{rumelhart1986learning}---where the chain rule allows for efficient computation of the gradients. \kml includes Stochastic Gradient Descent (SGD) which uses the gradients computed using back-propagation to optimize the neural network weights.
+\paragraph{Inference and training} When stacked together, the elements of a conventional neural network can form a DAG.
+Thus, a neural network inference means traversing the DAG starting from the initial node(s) (where the inputs are provided), toward the resulting nodes (where the neural network output is produced). \kml implements a standard training method used in neural networks---back-propagation~\cite{rumelhart1986learning}. \kml also includes Stochastic Gradient Descent (SGD) which uses the gradients computed using back-propagation to optimize the neural network weights.